renusreeja/II-I-LABS/Data Structures Lab/Experiment 7/readme.md

-Write a program that finds the position of an element in an array using Binary Search using functions and Recursion.
+Write a program that finds the position of an element in an array using Binary Search using functions and Recursion